Tallinn, Estonia may not be on every traveler’s wish list, but the ones that choose to visit this unique destination are in for a surprise!

 If you are wondering what to see in Tallinn for history buffs, add the KGB Museum to your list of Tallinn things to do.
 This quaint museum is located inside the Hotel Viru where KGB agents regularly stayed.
 Access to the KGB museum is available with a guided tour only, but it provides excellent insight into the daily lives and workings of the agents.

-Day Trips from Tallinn
+Day Trips From Tallinn

 Outdoor Day Trips